apify/apify-docs/content/docs/tutorials/quick_start.md

 **2.** On the actor's page, head over to the **Input and options** tab.

 Don't be put off by all the boxes - the actor is pre-configured to run without any extra input.
-Just click the **Run** button in the bottom-left corner and it will start.
+Just click the **Run** button in the bottom-left corner, and it will start.

 Alternatively, you can play around with the settings to make the results more interesting for you.